jonwhittlestone/farmbox/README.md

 [ ] Repeat orders

 ## Bugs
-- no registration/login.html template for deeplink/?next
-- catch if order form date is empty
 - validation for email format
 - validation if no products are selected
+- cleanup of /mediafiles if there is an uncaught reader exception
 - fulfillment target date validation if in past

 [ ] Polishing with precommit hook for docstrings, tests and ReadTheDocs